atomescrochus/laravel-gracenote/README.md

     ->search(); // do some magic
 ```

+## Tests

+Some tests are provided.
+I don't think it's as extensive as it could be, but it shows expected behavior works well, assuming that Gracenote API is responding.
+The tests are also thought to be ran while the package is installed in Laravel, and not standalone.
+If anyone wants to improve on the current test, please do!

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.